LNER Peppercorn Class A2 60532 Blue Peter: British Railways (1948–1966)

 No. 60532 was outshopped from Doncaster Works on 25 March 1948 as the eighth member of the Peppercorn A2, and the first of its class to enter traffic under British Railways numbering.
 In LNER tradition, it was named after a famous racehorse; Blue Peter was a Thoroughbred owned by Harry Primrose, 6th Earl of Rosebery, which in 1939 won races including The Derby and the 2000 Guineas.
 The horse earned almost £32,000 for Lord Rosebery, more than enough to purchase three LNER 4-6-2 locomotives at the time.

 Initially, Blue Peter was allocated to British Railways' North Eastern Region shed at York, working express passenger services on the East Coast Main Line.
 In September 1949, Blue Peter and four other A2s went to Doncaster Works, where a number of modifications were made to them such as the fitting of a multiple valve regulator and a double blastpipe and chimney, together with Kylchap cowls and the removal of the self-cleaning apparatus in the smokebox.
 Afterwards, these five A2s, including 60532, moved to Scotland to make up for deficiencies experienced with the Thompson Class A2/2s (rebuilt LNER Class P2).
 Blue Peter was allocated to Aberdeen, with all the Scottish-based A2s used mainly on express passenger services between Aberdeen and Edinburgh, which benefited from their greater power and acceleration.
 In 1951, Blue Peter achieved 100 mph during a trial run between Stonehaven and Montrose with the Aberdonian.

 After the English-based A2s were withdrawn in 1962 and 1963, the three remaining Scottish A2s remained in service on the Aberdeen route until June 1966.
-Replaced by diesel power, Blue Peter was allocated to Dundee and became the last Peppercorn Pacific to be overhauled at Darlington Works.
+Replaced by diesel power, Blue Peter was reallocated to Dundee Tay Bridge shed in Dundee and became the last Peppercorn Pacific to be overhauled at Darlington Works.
 As a result, it was often requested for rail tours, working as far as Holyhead and Exeter St Davids.
 Blue Peter's final rail tour was in October 1966 over the Waverley Line and the West Coast Main Line over Beattock summit.
 It was withdrawn from service on 31 December 1966, and put into storage at Thornton Junction shed.